slongerbeam/mediatree/Documentation/media/v4l-drivers/imx.rst

-From experiment it was found that during image rolling, the frame intervals (elapsed time between two EOF's) drop below the nominal value for the current standard, by about one frame time (60 usec), and remain at that value until rolling stops.
+From experiment it was found that during image rolling, the frame intervals (elapsed time between two EOF's) drop below the nominal value for the current standard, by about one line time (60 usec), and remain at that value until rolling stops.

 While the reason for this observation isn't known (the IPU dummy